 Due to my critical approach, I consider Power, Inequality, and Ideology as key issues of my research: I am interested in analyzing how groups build and spread representations of Self and Other(s), how they build and convey ideologies, how powerful speakers manipulate signs and discourse, how alternative groups discursively challenge power, how works the semiotic struggle for the symbolical hegemony, how people strategically use signs and language(s) for creating/changing the world they live in, how people do things with words, etc.

-In my PhD thesis "The discursive construction of presidentiability in televised presidential debates: Analysis of the Spanish political field during the campaign for the 2008 general election", I have analized how the two main candidates discursively manage the construction-destruction of presidentiability (the ability of being president) on the stage of two televised presidential debates.
+In my PhD thesis "The discursive construction of presidentiability in televised presidential debates", I have analized the Spanish political field, and how the two main candidates at the 2008 general election discursively manage the construction-destruction of presidentiability (the ability of being president) on the stage of the two televised debates that took place during the electoral campaign.